Searows

-Alec Duckart (born March 2, 2000), known professionally as Searows, is an American singer-songwriter from Portland, Oregon.
+Alec Duckart (born March 2, 2000), known professionally as Searows, is an American singer and songwriter.
+Born in Lexington, Kentucky and raised in Portland, Oregon, he has released two studio albums, Guard Dog (2022) and Death in the Business of Whaling (2026).

 Early life

-Duckart was born in Lexington, Kentucky, but he was raised in Portland, Oregon, where he currently resides.
-Of being raised in Oregon, Duckart said, "I feel like I’m very much stereotypically Pacific Northwest in my sound and whole vibe and interests.
-My parents played Sufjan Stevens, Bon Iver, Iron & Wine, the Decemberists and people who also write about Oregon and the Pacific Northwest.
-It’s very much influenced me a lot and it’s just great.
-I love Oregon.
-It’s beautiful."
+Duckart was born in Lexington, Kentucky, but was raised in Portland, Oregon, where he currently resides.
+Growing up in Portland, his parents played for him artists including "Sufjan Stevens, Bon Iver, Iron & Wine, the Decemberists and people who also write about Oregon and the Pacific Northwest."
+He gained an appreciation for the "melancholic pleasure" of sad music at age nine.